fazeelgm/UCB_ML_AI_PracticalApp_II/README.md

 Based on the above side-by-side comparison of the feature and permutation importance, we can see that a majority of the price is determeined by a relatively few features.

-The following features and their attributes drive 85% of the price variance with their impact on the price shown on the x-axis:
+The following features and their attributes drive 85% of the price variance with their impact on the price shown on the x-axis, i.e. for any selected feature, we can see how much of an effect (positive or negative) the feature has on the base price:

 <table style="width:100%" align="center"><tr ><td width="100%">
   <img src="images/feature_importance.png" border="0"/>